What Do We Mean When We Talk About Data Storytelling?: How Researchers Have Conceptualized Data Storytelling

-\textbf{Narrative (60/\ndefinition).} 60/\ndefinition~definitions described narrative techniques as what builds data storytelling.
-Most of them (36/60) used general terms such as ``narrative techniques'' (e.g.,~\cite{a39concannon2020brooke,m7zhao2023stories,a10choudhry2020once}) and ``storytelling techniques'' (e.g.,~\cite{a369obie2020authoring, a18lan2021kineticharts, a481renda2023melody}).
-Some definitions (16/60) included more specific techniques.
-The most (11/16) frequently mentioned one was the structure of data stories.
-It did not refer to traditional narrative structures such as Freytag's Pyramid~\cite{freytag1895technique} or Hero's Journey~\cite {campbell2008hero}.
-These definitions described that data storytelling consisted of organized plots, information, story pieces, or data visualizations (e.g., \cite{shi2021communicating, chen2023does,a332yousuf2014constructing, chen2019designing}).
-Another technique mentioned more than twice was \textit{Rhetorical Techniques (5)}.
-Four definitions referred to rhetorical techniques as what data storytellers would consciously or sub-consciously apply to frame the audience's reception of the messages for the purpose of persuasion, which was first introduced to narrative visualization by Hullman and Diakopoulos~\cite{hullman2011visualization}.
-One definition (``The authors define narrative visualization as...that engage the viewer with metaphor and storytelling''~\cite{a209fry2013teaching}) highlighted a specific rhetorical device --- metaphor.
+\textbf{Narrative (104).} Most of the conceptualizations (77 out of 104) that include narrative techniques used general terms such as \emph{narrative techniques} (e.g.,~\cite{a39concannon2020brooke,m7zhao2023stories,a10choudhry2020once}) and \emph{storytelling techniques} (e.g.,~\cite{a369obie2020authoring, a18lan2021kineticharts, a481renda2023melody}).
+Some conceptualizations included more specific techniques.
+The most frequently mentioned one was the structure of data stories (16).
+It did not refer to traditional narrative structures such as \emph{Freytag's Pyramid}~\cite{freytag1895technique} or \emph{Hero's Journey}~\cite {campbell2008hero}.
+These conceptualizations describe that data storytelling should have a storyline, organized story pieces, or connected data visualizations.
+Another technique mentioned more than twice was \emph{Rhetorical Techniques (6)}.
+Five conceptualizations referred to rhetorical techniques as what data storytellers would consciously or sub-consciously apply to frame the audience's reception of the messages for the purpose of persuasion, which was first introduced to narrative visualization by Hullman and Diakopoulos~\cite{hullman2011visualization}.
+One conceptualization (\emph{The authors define narrative visualization as...that engage the viewer with metaphor and storytelling}~\cite{a209fry2013teaching}) highlighted a specific rhetorical device --- metaphor.